 Merging the existing Windows Server and SQL Server with active Azure subscriptions to enable cost savings at a higher level is called Azure Hybrid Benefit.
 The cost savings depends upon the region and the usage, but the user can save up to 85 percent money when compared with pay-as-you-go subscriptions.
 Users can combine network security and reservation updates along with Azure subscriptions that help to reduce the cost further.
-SQL and Azure dedicated host can also be used as Azure Hybrid benefit.
-Users can manage rights in both applications for up to 6 months while using the Azure Hybrid Benefit.
+SQL and dedicated Azure host can also be used as Azure Hybrid benefits.
+Users can manage rights in both applications for up to 6 months using the Azure Hybrid Benefit.

 Why do we need Azure Hybrid Benefit?

-Licenses: SQL Server licenses can be used with software assurance with a reduced base rate in Azure portal.
+Licenses: SQL Server licenses can be used with software assurance with a reduced base rate in the Azure portal.
 Azure SQL managed instance, SQL Server in Azure Virtual Machines, SQL Server Integration Services, and vCPU-based SQL databases of Azure enjoy the privilege of Azure Hybrid Benefit.
 Users also can move all licenses to Platform as a Service of Azure, where it is fully managed.
 This facility is specific to Azure.
-Dual rights help users to manage the migration from one service to other.
-But the licenses must be used either in on-premises or on the cloud but not simultaneously.
+Dual rights help users to manage the migration from one service to another.
+But the licenses must be used on-premises or on the cloud but not simultaneously.

 How does Azure Hybrid Benefit work?

-To check whether we have Azure Hybrid benefit, we can do the checking via Azure portal or CLI.
+To check whether we have Azure Hybrid benefit, we can do the checking via the Azure portal or CLI.
 This helps the user to identify the Windows server license and upgrade to Azure Hybrid Benefit.
 Or we can deploy Virtual Machine with Windows Server to get all the options of Azure Hybrid Benefit.

 Advantages and Disadvantages